Being busy is not the same as being productive. Everyone is busy these days. But not many people are actually productive.

 Being busy is about working harder, working long hours, filling up every minute of your calendar and focusing on urgent tasks.
 Being productive is about working smarter, being efficient, creating space and focusing on important tasks.
 Tasks that help you achieve the things that matter to you and your business.

-Here are 7 of my favourite habits that I have put in place in recent years to help me boost my productivity.
-I’m in no way perfect and I certainly still have “unproductive” days, but making these simple tweaks to my daily routine has certainly had a positive impact on my overall productivity levels.
+Here are 7 of my favourite habits that I have put in place in recent years to help boost my productivity.
+I’m in no way perfect and I certainly still have “unproductive” days, but making these simple tweaks to my daily routine has definitely had a positive impact on my overall productivity levels.

 Plan your day the night before